ruehlef/BCTP_Lecture_2019/Wednesday/README.md

 We impolemented an A3C reinforcement agent using [ChainerRL](https://github.com/chainer/chainerrl) v0.7.0.
 We connect our environment using the OpenAI gym interface.

-We demonstrate how the agent finds a good spin configuration for the simple problem of a [1D Ising model](https://en.wikipedia.org/wiki/Ising_model) with no ecxternal magnetic field and nearest-neighbor interactions in either the ferromagnetic or anti-ferromagnetic phase.
+We demonstrate how the agent finds a good spin configuration for the simple problem of a [1D Ising model](https://en.wikipedia.org/wiki/Ising_model) with no external magnetic field and nearest-neighbor interactions in either the ferromagnetic or anti-ferromagnetic phase.

 A typical output would look like this: